-In the quarter ended March 27, 2020, the effects of the global COVID-19 pandemic impacted us in several ways and created various challenges.
+The global COVID-19 pandemic has impacted us in several ways and created various challenges.
 At the onset of the pandemic, our PRC subsidiary, which manufactures custom optics components for us and other customers at its facility in Fuzhou, China, experienced a prolonged temporary closure following its customary eight-day Chinese Lunar New Year holiday in January 2020.
 In accordance with the Chinese government's official efforts to mitigate the spread of COVID-19, our PRC subsidiary, along with other businesses in various parts of the country, delayed resumption of operations following the holiday closures for approximately two weeks.
-Furthermore, because of the restrictions in place on travel in China during this period, many of our employees were unable to return from their holiday travel as planned, resulting in fewer than 90% of our employees being able to return to work at our PRC subsidiary before early March.
+Furthermore, because of the restrictions in place on travel in the PRC during this period, many of our employees were unable to return from their holiday travel as planned, resulting in fewer than 90% of our employees being able to return to work at our PRC subsidiary before early March 2020.
 Our other global manufacturing facilities also have been affected by various government restrictions put in place to slow the spread of COVID-19.
-In Thailand, the government declared a national state of emergency effective March 26, 2020 and required the closure of various businesses, in particular retail establishments, and passed measures restricting movement and activities in Thailand.
 While our operations in Thailand have not been suspended, we have implemented a number of safety protocols to allow our operations in our facilities there to continue in accordance with government regulations.
-With the exception of our facility in Santa Clara, California, which closed for approximately one week beginning in late March before reopening in early April as a previously classified "essential business," our facilities in the United States of America ("U.S.").

-including in New Jersey, and in the United Kingdom ("U.K.") have remained open while adhering to the local government restrictions and orders implemented in March 2020, including "shelter-in-place" orders and social distancing guidelines.
+With the exception of our facility in Santa Clara, California, which closed for approximately one week beginning in late March 2020 before reopening in early April 2020 as a previously classified "essential business," our facilities in the U.S., including in New Jersey, and in the U.K. have remained open while adhering to the local government restrictions including social distancing guidelines.